Interactive programming help

 Static type checking

-This is where a tool uses type hints to check the correctness of your code.
+This is where a tool uses the type annotations to check the correctness of your code.
 I’m distinguishing this from the “immediate error checking” use case above, even though the same tool such as mypy or pyright might be behind it, because I’m specifically thinking of cases where your code will be rejected by something in your process (like checks in your CI build system) if type checking reports errors.
 This case is different because help in your editor can be ignored if it is wrong, but static type checks built into your deployment processes etc. either cannot be skipped, or require extra work to ignore.
 “Friendly assistant” and “opinionated gatekeeper” are quite different personas, and you might not appreciate them equally.

 Runtime behaviour determination